alexgabriel-ca/otiac/README.md

 The EC2 instance public and private IP addresses are output at the end of the Terraform script so that you can verify whether Apache/NGINX were installed and configured correctly.

-This is a very basic example of IAC via a DevOps workflow, and will be improved as I have time.
+This project is an advanced example of leveraging the DevOps methodology to deploy infrastructure as code (IaC).